Malyn

 It would have felt so right to just lean forward and press a gentle kiss to Tyla’s lips, but Malyn wasn’t sure he was reading the mood correctly.
 Tyla was soft and sincere with everyone, all of the time.
 It didn’t mean anything.

-Malyn helped Tyla put his helmet on to put an end to the temptation.
+Malyn helped Tyla with his helmet to put an end to the temptation.

-Though he’d reassured Tyla, Malyn had been a little worried about the bite on his arm making the ride home more difficult, but it really wasn’t too bad.
-Maybe it would be tomorrow, or for a full two weeks to come.
-Some injuries were like that.
-You’d think you were fine, but then you’d wake up aching.
+Though he'd reassured Tyla, Malyn had been a little worried about the bite making the ride home harder, but it really wasn't too bad.
+Maybe it'd be worse tomorrow.
+Some injuries were like that—you'd think you were fine, and then you'd wake up aching two days later like your body had been saving it up to ruin your week.

-Malyn opened the garage door with the remote on his keychain, drove his bike slowly in, and then almost fell off when his headlines lit up two reflective eyes in the corner of the room.
-The light flooded the figure properly, it lifted an arm to cover its face, and Malyn realised it was the man from the linen closet.
-Shadow.
+He opened the garage with the remote on his keychain, drove slowly in, and then almost dumped the bike when the headlight caught two reflective eyes in the corner of the room.

-Malyn properly parked his bike and pulled off his helmet.
-“Fuck, you scared me.
-Were you just in here, in the dark?”
+Malyn's heart was still trying to climb out of his throat as he parked up properly and yanked off his helmet.
+"Fuck, you scared me.
+Were you just sitting in here in the dark?"

 Shadow nodded.